InfiniteSmasher/The-MegaMod/README.md

 >   - Click the Extensions button (cube icon on the left sidebar or top-right corner).
 >   - Or manually type **opera://extensions** into the address bar.
 > 2. Find and click the "Developer Mode" toggle (usually in the top right corner of the page).<br>
-> **Note**: On Opera GX, you may also have to close the window and open a new one for the changes to take effect
+> **Note**: On Opera GX, you may also have to close the window and open a new one for the changes to take effect.

 ### Step 2: Disable All Other Mod Scripts
 The MegaMod isn't optimized or recommended for use along with other mods.
 Having other mods enabled can break features of the MegaMod and cause unexpected bugs.
 If you notice any features of the MegaMod not working as expected, try disabling all other mods first before reporting issues.